seene-shelter/seene-shelter.github.io/README.md

 ## Idea

-One-page Web 2.0 project without backend.

-Flickr for backend and local storage and social part (followers, comments, likes).
+One-page Web 2.0 project without with Flickr for backend and social part (followers, comments, likes).

-List of all users to be kept [here](users.txt) (hardcoded for now).

 Original JavaScript viewer with small changes can be used to show content.